waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Suicune Encounter (Crystal)
 1. Prerequisites: Clear Bell and Fog Badge (Obtained).
-2. Sightings: Burned Tower (Done), Cianwood (Done), Route 42 (Pending?), Route 36 (Pending?).
+2. Status: Checked 1F on Turn 24410, Suicune not present.
-3. Trigger: Speak to all three Sages on the ground floor (1F) of Tin Tower.
-Suicune will appear in the center.
+3. Trigger: Speak to all three Sages on the ground floor (1F) of Tin Tower while holding Clear Bell.
 4. Battle: STATIC encounter.
 Does NOT roam/run.
+Roar ends battle (reload if used).

 # Battle Strategy for Suicune
 - Status: Lv40 legendary.